-Today, the Hawthorne Effect phenomenon is as pertinent as ever, for example, as with social media.
-There are billions of us on Facebook, more than a quarter billion on Twitter, and hundreds of millions on Pinterest, Google+ and other networks.
-Smart phones allow us to continuously plug into our social media audience.
-Never before could we so quickly and easily share our behavior with others and get the opinion of scores of people who are “observing” us.
-Perhaps leading to modified behavior.
+Today, the Hawthorne Effect phenomenon is as pertinent as ever, for example, with social media.
+There are billions of us on Facebook, more than a quarter-billion on Twitter, and hundreds of millions on Pinterest, Google+ and other networks.
+Smartphones allow us to plug into our social media audience continuously.

-There are several strategies that can be used to improve and enhance teamwork by using the power of observation.
+Several strategies can be used to improve and enhance teamwork by utilising the power of observation.
 This will contribute to improved team performance and better quality of care.

 Tips on applying the Hawthorne Effect:

-- Regular team meetings on improving the quality of care given by the team in their various roles becomes critical to maintaining productivity and staying ahead in business.
-Team members need to understand what is important to the practice principal.
+- Regular team meetings on improving the quality of care given by the team in their various roles become critical to maintaining productivity and staying ahead in business.
+Team members need to understand what is vital to the practice principal.
 This helps them to understand what is expected of them.

-- Regular observation walks through the practice observing the team going about their business.
-Noting discrepancies or incorrect tendencies can have a huge impact on establishing positive employee behavior.
+- Regular observation walks through the practice of observing the team going about their business.
+Noting discrepancies or incorrect tendencies can have a significant impact on establishing positive employee behaviour.
 The team needs to know that managers are not just confined to their offices but are observant in noting the efficiency of the operating systems of the practice.
-Here the manager will be observing things like correctly running processes, adherence of practice rules and that the team are following the practice systems as trained.
+Here the manager will be observing things like correctly running processes, adherence to practice rules and that the team are following the practice systems as trained.
 This also allows managers to highlight what elements are working and which are not.
 Thus contributing to increasing practice productivity.

 - Accentuate the positive.
 As Ken Blanchard explains in his book “Whale Done”, catch your people doing the right things and applaud them for it.
-Appreciate your team when they do things correctly and/or redirect their behavior when they do things incorrectly.
-As such they will be able to make a shift in their actions, collaborate in a better way and be encouraged towards the required behavior.
-This fosters repetition of such behaviours thus leading to increase of productive behaviours.
+Appreciate your team when they do things correctly and/or redirect their behaviour when they do things incorrectly.
+As such, they will be able to make a shift in their actions, collaborate in a better way and be encouraged toward the required behaviour.
+This fosters repetition of such behaviours, thus leading to an increase in productive behaviours.

-Keeping in touch by careful observation with the realities of every day business in your practice can help to enhance systems and functions.
+Keeping in touch by careful observation with the realities of everyday business in your practice can help enhance systems and functions.
 It will help to also highlight the unmet needs of your practice and team.
 Thus facilitating better leadership and the results achieved.